-On January 14, 2013, the Walkable Novi Committee members present at their meeting, reviewed the proposed ordinance amendment and made positive comments.
-At this time, the Planning Commission is asked to hold a public hearing on February 13, 2013 and forward a recommendation to the City Council.
+Since, the proposed amendment is now a new section to the Zoning Ordinance, therefore, another public hearing was scheduled.
+At this time, the Planning Commission is asked to hold a public hearing on May 15, 2013 and forward a recommendation to the City Council.